Calculate emissions

 - The standard provides a unique CO2e value for each input of travel components worldwide.
 To this end, the individual methods specify fallback hierarchies that require less and less specific input data in descending tiers (method variants) in order to always deliver the best result under the circumstances.

 There is already agreement on the calculation method for flights, rail, bus/car and hotels.
-These will be visible in booking systems as from spring 2025.
-Calculation standards for other components will follow shortly, until all travel components can be covered by the end of 2025.
+Calculation standards for other components will follow until all travel components can be covered.

 - Flight